 - What could we do better moving forward?

-And remember: the best thing about online marketing is how you are able to measure your results.
+And remember: the best thing about online marketing is how you can measure your results.

 Great piece on ABM with tips and suggestions on getting started!
 I’m looking forward to sharing this strategies with my team and use account based marketing at its best.